first time in Stockholm

 But what makes it so different from most other museums?

-Well, the answer is easy: On your visit to Vasa Museum, you can admire an almost fully intact ship from the 17th century that has been salvaged from the bottom of the ocean.
+Well, the answer is easy: On your visit to the Vasa Museum, you can admire an almost fully intact ship from the 17th century that has been salvaged from the bottom of the ocean.

 Yes, you got it right, a ship in its original size.